Prosecutors drop charges against Adnan Syed

 Adnan Syed spent more than 23 years in jail but continued to protest his innocence

-Prosecutors in Baltimore have dropped all charges against Adnan Syed, the man whose conviction for the murder of Hae Min Lee was overturned last month, the Baltimore Sun reported.
+Prosecutors in Baltimore have dropped all charges against Adnan Syed, the man whose conviction for the murder of Hae Min Lee was overturned last month, The Baltimore Sun reported.

-Mr Syed spent more than 23 years in jail for the 1999 killing, but continued to protest his innocence throughout his incarceration.
-The story of the case was told in the hit podcast ‘Serial,’ which reached millions of listeners around the world.
+Mr Syed spent more than 23 years in jail for the 1999 killing of his high school girlfriend, but continued to protest his innocence throughout his incarceration.
+The story of the case was told in the hit podcast Serial, which reached millions of listeners around the world.

-Mr Syed’s attorney, Erica Suter, confirmed to the Baltimore Sun that prosecutors had dropped his charges at a court hearing on Tuesday, the newspaper reported.
+The state’s attorney’s office revealed that DNA testing results excluded Mr Syed, the Maryland Office of the Public Defender said in a statement.
+The Circuit Court dropped the charges on Tuesday.

+“Finally, Adnan Syed is able to live as a free man,” Mr Syed‘s attorney Erica Suter said in a statement.
+“The DNA results confirmed what we have already known and what underlies all of the current proceedings: that Adnan is innocent and lost 23 years of his life serving time for a crime he did not commit.”

-The latest development in the case comes some three weeks after Baltimore City Circuit Judge Melissa Phinn vacated the 41-year-old’s conviction “in the interest of justice,” paving the way for his release from custody on 19 September.
+The latest development in the case comes some three weeks after Baltimore City Circuit Judge Melissa Phinn vacated the 41-year-old’s conviction “in the interest of justice”, paving the way for his release from custody on 19 September.

 Mr Syed’s release was ordered following a request from prosecutors in Maryland who said that “the state no longer has confidence in the integrity of the conviction”.

-The judge ruled that the state violated its legal obligation to share evidence that could have bolstered Mr Syed’s defence, including the discovery of new information about two alternate unnamed suspects and the reliability of cellphone tower data that was used against him at trial.
+The judge ruled that the state violated its legal obligation to share evidence that could have bolstered Mr Syed’s defence, including the discovery of new information about two alternate unnamed suspects and the reliability of mobile phone tower data that was used against him at trial.

 Following his release, Mr Syed was placed on home detention while the state decided whether to seek a new trial or dismiss the case.